uwbanjoman/pgm_build_tarballs_file/README.md

 # pgm_build_tarballs_file
-This repository contains a recipy for building binaries for Julia packages using BinaryBuilder.jl.
+This repository contains a recipe for building binaries for Julia packages using BinaryBuilder.jl.

-The actual repository this recipy is created for is at https://github.com/PowerGridModel/power-grid-model
+The actual repository this recipe is created for is at https://github.com/PowerGridModel/power-grid-model

+see more about BinaryBuilder.jl at https://github.com/JuliaPackaging/BinaryBuilder.jl

 see more about artifacts at https://julialang.org/blog/2019/11/artifacts/

+a collection of build recipies can be found at https://github.com/JuliaPackaging/Yggdrasil